Recipes & Culinary Uses

-I’m here to answer the burning question that has kept you up at night: just how many teaspoons of salt are lurking in that innocent stick of butter?
+I am here to address the pressing question that has been causing you sleepless nights: just how many teaspoons of salt are hidden in that seemingly innocent stick of butter?

 Well, fear not, my curious friends, for I have embarked on a mission to uncover the truth.
 In this enlightening article, we will dive into the world of salt and butter, exploring the importance of measuring salt in baking, understanding the salt-to-butter ratio, and unraveling the role of salt in flavoring butter.